-To build a PSHE curriculum which develops learning and results in the acquisition of knowledge and skills which enables children to access the wider curriculum and to prepare children to be a global citizen now and in their future roles within a global community.
+The acquisition of knowledge and skills enables our children to access the wider curriculum and prepares them to be a global citizen now and in their future roles within a global community.

 Whole school, Key Stage and class assemblies make a link to PSHE, British Values and SMSC.

 The school participates in anti bullying week, Red Nose Day, wellbeing week, Children in Need to enrich the curriculum offer and allow children time highlight key concepts in each strand of learning.